 The NSPCC’s Childline service ensures that the young person is safeguarded throughout the process and the IWF assesses the images:

-This solution provides a child-centred approach to image removal which can be done entirely online.
+This solution provides a child-centered approach to image removal which can be done entirely online.
 The young person does not need to tell anyone who they are (their ID is not linked to their report), they can make the report at any time, and further information and support is always available from the Childline website.

-Visit the Report Remove page here.
+Visit Report Remove on the Childline website here.